Cotton Fantasy: Superlative Night Dreams: Gameplay

 Cotton Fantasy: Superlative Night Dreams is a scrolling shooter game where players assume role of young witch Cotton accompanied by the fairy Silk, traveling through eight increasingly difficult stages in a fantasy dream-like world, defeating enemies and bosses on a quest to retrieve "Willow" candy for Fairyland from the villainess Tacoot.
 The game incorporates role-playing game-esque mechanics, as players blasts a variety of enemies and avoid being shot while collecting crystal pick-ups to gain experience points (EXP) and level up Cotton's maximum firepower.
 Shooting these crystals dropped by enemies before being picked up changes their color, and each one allows Cotton to cast elemental magic spells.
 Cotton can also use bombs to obliterate on-screen enemies and nullify enemy bullets.

 Cotton Fantasy offers seven playable characters, each one with their own gameplay style: Cotton plays like her previous appearances since the original Cotton.
 Her rival Appli ke Pumpkin (introduced in Cotton 2/Boomerang) can catch and throw enemies.
 Saiba Ria (an anthropomorphized ship from Psyvariar) can power up via a "buzz" system by grazing enemies and bullets.
 Fine (an anthropomorphized ship from Sanvein) introduces a timer, which must be recharged if she takes any enemy hit or before it runs out by collecting crystals.
-Umihara Kawase (main character from the Umihara Kawase series) can cast her fishrod to grab enemies and shoot them out.
+Umihara Kawase (main character from the Umihara Kawase series) can cast her fishing rod to grab enemies and shoot them out.
 Luffee (a character from Doki Doki Poyacchio) shoots charged laser attacks.
 Tacoot (an unlockable) employs a cosmic rod that can be positioned and sent to act as an option.

 Besides the main stages, there are six secret stages that can be accessed depending on the player's overall performance.
 After a stage is completed, a pseudo-3D rail bonus stage reminiscent of Panorama Cotton and Rainbow Cotton is played, where players must collect tea cups for extra points.
 Depending on the chosen character, players lose a live after getting hit by enemies or the timer runs out.
 The game employs a respawn system where a downed player will start off immediately at the location they died at, with a penalty of decreasing the character's firepower.
 Once all lives are lost, the game is over but players can keep playing by inserting more credits into the arcade machine to continue playing (arcade version) or using a limited number of continues (home versions).